darija-open-dataset/dataset/README.md

 > "ghnna","ghenna","ghanna","","","","sing"

-- `male_female_plural.csv`: If it does exist, female-plural translation column is for nouns.
-Regarding adjectives female-plural = female.
+- `masculine_feminine_plural.csv`: If it does exist, feminine-plural translation column is for nouns.
+Regarding adjectives feminine-plural = feminine.